-- Downer Ending: The album ends on the unsettling instrumental "Hi Baku Shyo", which roughly translates to "explosion-affected people".
+- Downer Ending: The album ends on the unsettling instrumental "Hi Baku Shyo", which roughly translates to "a-bomb sickness".

 - Drone of Dread: Not as prominent as on their self-titled, but the band is still partial to horrifying sound collages.
 "Radio Prague" and "Hi Baku Shyo" almost sound like Throbbing Gristle compositions.

 - Eagle Land: "Independence", which is mostly a recitation of the Declaration of Independence over creepy instrumentation, implies the band takes a dim view of the country.